okviz/okviz.github.io/_mydocs/visuals/calendar-pro/fields/date.md

 modified:           2024-05-30
 order:              /calendar-pro/fields/date
 ---
-The ***Date*** data role is used to bind a date column to the visual.
+The ***Date*** field well is used to bind a date column to the visual.
 The visual will create a calendar based on the dates in the column.

 <img src="images/date-field.png" width="230">